Drivers with interstate licences

 - WA: www.transport.wa.gov.au

-you must attend an Access Canberra Service Centre within 7 calendar days of getting this history.
+You must attend an Access Canberra Service Centre within 7 calendar days of getting this history.

-For interstate driver licences, there is no fee for this transaction if you’re issued an ACT licence with the same expiry date as your interstate licence.
 You’ll be issued a temporary licence which you can use until your physical card arrives, which can take up to 21 business days.

 For New Zealand driver licences, there is a fee.